Confused about everything that a payment gateway does and has to offer?

 It can also be considered as software that connects the bank account related to a business to an online portal – website or app.
 This way, the amount that customers pay for their online purchases reaches the linked business bank account.

-Most of the payment gateways support different payment modes, including credit card, net banking, debit card, UPI, and digital money wallets.
+Most payment gateways support different payment modes, including credit card, net banking, debit card, UPI, and digital money wallets.

 In the past, various banks in India were only authorized to provide payment gateways.
 But nowadays, you can easily find several payment solution providers entering the foray to provide these gateways.